alexandra-maslen-ada/AdaShips/README.md

 ### a.
 Summary and review of the problem, overall proposed solution.

-#####Problems' Definition
+#### Problems' Definition
 This involved several challenges as follows:
-•	Designing the game logic,
+* Designing the game logic,
-•	Managing game state transitions,
+* Managing game state transitions,
-•	Implementing the user interface,
+* Implementing the user interface,
-•	Handling user input,
+* Handling user input,
-•	Ensuring efficient data structures for board representation and ship placement validation,
+* Ensuring efficient data structures for board representation and ship placement validation,
-•	Designing and engaging user experience using the command line,
+* Designing and engaging user experience using the command line,
-•	Handling the game flow,
+* Handling the game flow,
-•	Implementing game mechanics accurately.
+* Implementing game mechanics accurately.

 When developing battleships, I focused on these three questions:
 1)	How could I structure the game efficiently?